ardeal/FaceBoxes_VS2015_Python/README.md

 1) git clone git@github.com:ardeal/FaceBoxes_VS2015.git
 2) install VS2015 and Python3.5 on Windows 10.
 Python3.5 is corresponding to Anaconda3-4.2.0-Windows-x86_64.exe
 3) run command build_win_python35_vs2015.cmd in Faceboxes_VS2015/scripts folder on Windows command console.
 4) once step 3) is done successfuuly without any error, copy Faceboxes_VS2015/python/caffe folder to Anaconda3/Lib/site-packages.
-Please be aware that copy caffe folder to site-packages.
 5) run FaceBoxes_VS2015_0/testfd_pycaffe.py.
 If nothing is wrong, you probably be able to see the algorithms output in folder: FaceBoxes_VS2015_0/test/algo_output